 Be prepared when the entertainment kicks in for some lively oompah band music with accordions and tubas.
 The four-man musical group was highly entertaining and encouraged the audience to sing, clap, cheer, and dance to their polka beats.
 The traditional outfits were complete with lederhosen and suspenders.

 Biergarten would not be complete without traditional Bavarian beer and the menu offered different kinds to try.
-The beer was served cold in large steins and much of the restaurant was partaking.
+The beer is served cold in large steins and the majority of the restaurant’s guests was partaking.
 We opted to just have endless soda, which was included in the price of the $25.99 buffet meal.

-Although I was too full for dessert, the buffet offered black forest cake and parfaits served in shot glass style containers along with fresh berries, cheesecake, and of course, hand-pulled apple strudel.
+Although I was too full to eat dessert, the buffet had choices of Black Forest cake and parfaits served in shot glass style containers along with fresh berries, cheesecake, and of course, hand-pulled apple strudel.

 All in all, I was extremely pleased with the food and the music at Germany’s Biergarten Restaurant.
-Based on the price, quality of foods, and value I would recommend this restaurant.
-Epcot’s Biergarten does offer a 10% discount on your food bill if you have a Disney annual pass.
+Based on the price, quality of foods, and the value I would highly recommend this restaurant.
+Epcot’s Biergarten offers a 10% discount on your food bill for Disney annual pass holders.

 For other Disney related articles: